fkyprianou/deved-platform/content/blog/en/build-a-faq-answering-service-with-chatgpt-and-vonage-ai-studio.md

 We’ll need to create a server application that AI Studio will call out to once the user types a question from their phone.

-To do so, we’ll use a short Python script to start a server on port 9000 using our OpenAI credentials, as shown below:
+To do so, we’ll use a short Python script to start a server on port 9000 using our OpenAI credentials.
+Please note that I'm using Python, but you can create the same using your language of choice.

 ```python
 from datetime import datetime, timedelta